rtmigo/file_errors/README.md

   } on FileSystemException catch (exc) {

-    if (exc.isNoSuchFileOrDirectory) { // extension added by the library
+    // checking property extension added by the library if (exc.isNoSuchFileOrDirectory) {
       print('File does not exist!');
     }
     else {